abetusk/dev/projects/laser-spike/laser-spike.md

 The idea is to screw the bottom plate on tight enough to keep the laser diode cables in place and relieve any forces that would yank on the wires coming out.

-Using acrylic for the housing and strain reilef is less than ideal as the acrylic is very brittle and cracks easily.
+Using acrylic for the housing and strain relief is less than ideal as the acrylic is very brittle and cracks easily.
 I've found that the bottom plate often cracks when screwing the nuts in place.
 As long as the acrylic bottom plate provides strain relief, even if it's cracked,